-Spread a blanket on the lawn and wrangle up the ankle biters because it’s rib time!
 This classic All-American meal is perfect for a Fourth of July family get together before the fireworks start.
 Juicy, tender baby back ribs are coated with a mouthwatering rub then slathered with BBQ sauce (click here for our three favorites).
-Bacony baked beans, fresh corn, and tangy coleslaw accompany this tastebud square dance leaving you wondering if you should just make ribs every week while the warm weather lasts.
+Bacony baked beans, fresh corn, and tangy coleslaw accompany the ribs, leaving you wondering if you should just make this meal every week while the warm weather lasts.

 BBQ Pork Ribs, Beans, Corn, and Coleslaw

 - 3 slices bacon, diced

 - ¼ cup brown sugar, plus 2 tbsp, divided

 - 4 tsp paprika

 - 1 ½ tsp chili powder